FaithAlone.net

 Therefore, Muhammad's entire concept of God was faulty, and wholly different from the Father described by the Biblical prophets.

 The theme of blood atonement permeates the entire Bible, starting at the very beginning, in the Garden of Eden itself.
 There, after Adam and Eve sin, God clothes them with coats of skins to replace their self-made plant-based clothing (Genesis 3:7, 3:21).
-Not long after, we see that Abel's bloody sacrifice is accepted, whereas Cain's bloodless sacrifice is rejected (Genesis 4:3-5).
+Not long after, Abel's bloody sacrifice is accepted, whereas Cain's bloodless sacrifice is rejected (Genesis 4:3-5).

 Later on, under the Mosaic Law, we read endlessly of "sin offerings" (Exodus 29:14, 29:36, 30:10, Leviticus 4:3, 4:8, 4:20-25, 4:29-34, Numbers 6:11-16, etc., etc.), and the principle of blood atonement is explicitly established: